gbv/validation-api-demo/README.md

 ## Configuration

-If local file `config.json` exist, it is used for configuration, otherwise [default configuration](config.default.json).
+If local file `config.json` exist, it is used for configuration, otherwise [default configuration](config.default.json) is used.

 Configuration must contain key `profiles` with a list of profile objects, each having a unique `id` and a list of `checks`.
 See [profiles configuration JSON Schema](lib/validate/profiles-schema.json) for details.
 Additional config fields include: